 Too Many Does?

-So, deer biologists, can you show us at least, the evidence that the population of does is not overbalancing the population of males?
+So, deer biologists, can you show us evidence that the population of does is not overbalancing the population of males?